-Our operating subsidiaries depend and will continue to depend on the availability of credit (and, for Lease-Win, securitization financing) from external financing sources to continue to finance new leases, refinance existing leases and satisfy their other working capital needs.
+Our operating subsidiaries depend and will continue to depend on the availability of credit from external financing sources to continue to finance new leases, refinance existing leases and satisfy their other working capital needs.
 The operating subsidiaries may be unable to obtain additional financing on acceptable terms or at all.
-If any or all of their funding sources become unavailable on acceptable terms or at all, or if any of their credit (or, for Lease-Win, securitization) facilities are not renewed or re-negotiated upon expiration of their terms, the operating subsidiaries may not have access to the financing necessary to conduct their respective businesses, which would limit their ability to finance their operations.
+If any or all of their funding sources become unavailable on acceptable terms or at all, or if any of their credit facilities are not renewed or re-negotiated upon expiration of their terms, the operating subsidiaries may not have access to the financing necessary to conduct their respective businesses, which would limit their ability to finance their operations.

-Although Pawnee's, Sherway's and Lease-Win's relationships with their lenders are excellent, the current challenges facing financial institutions has resulted in an increased risk that such lenders may elect not to renew these credit facilities for reasons which may be unrelated to Pawnee or Sherway or Lease-Win.
+Although Pawnee's and Sherway's relationships with their lenders are excellent, the current challenges facing financial institutions has resulted in an increased risk that such lenders may elect not to renew these credit facilities for reasons which may be unrelated to Pawnee or Sherway.